awehrung/algo-competition/README.md

 * if both players cooperate: each get 2 points

 Specification for competitors:
-* Input: 2 lists of the previous decisions in the following format: `[C,B,C,C]`, the first representing your previous moves, the second representing your opponent's previous moves
+* Input: 2 lists of the previous decisions in the following format: `C/B/C/C`, the first representing your previous moves, the second representing your opponent's previous moves
-* The input will be transmitted through `docker run` arguments, e.g. `docker run my-competitor:v1 "[B,C,C]" "[C,B,C]"`
+* The input will be transmitted through `docker run` arguments, e.g. `docker run my-competitor:v1 B/C/C C/B/C`
 * Output: 1 character representing the decision, either `C` for cooperation or `B` for betrayal
 * The output will be read from the console, the container should not print anything else
 * Any invalid output will result in forfeiting the game